zhangkan1983/codex-pets-4-fun/README.md

 # Codex Pets 4 Fun

-A growing collection of unofficial custom pets for the Codex desktop app.
+A growing collection of unofficial one piece custom pets for the Codex desktop app.

 ## Meet the pets